Biomanufacturing Harvest Optimization with Small Data: Model

-{Because living biological systems (e.g., cells) are used in the fermentation process, their specific growth rates are random; see for example \cite{templeton2013peak} and \cite{odenwelder2021induced}.
-We let} $\Phi_t$ and $\Psi_t$ denote the independent random variables that represent the specific growth rates of protein and impurity, respectively, in the time interval from time $t$ to $t+1$. {The independence of the protein and impurity growth rates is a reasonable assumption given that there are so many biological and chemical factors that randomly influence the ``production speed'' for impurity and protein, i.e., the rate of generating metabolic wastes and antibody proteins \cite{tsao2005monitoring,xing2010modeling}.
-Moreover, we shall assume} that the random variables $\Phi_t$, $t \in \{0,1,\ldots,T-1\}$, are independent and normally distributed.
+Because living biological systems (e.g., cells) are used in the fermentation process, their specific growth rates are random; see for example \cite{templeton2013peak} and \cite{odenwelder2021induced}.
+We let $\Phi_t$, $t \in \{0,1,\ldots,T-1\}$, denote the normally distributed independent random variables that represent the specific growth rates of protein in the time interval from time $t$ to $t+1$.
 Let $\mu^{(p)}_c$ and $\sigma^{(p)2}_c$ denote the true (unknown) mean and the variance of $\Phi_t$.
-Similarly, the random variables $\Psi_t$, $t \in \{0,1.\ldots,T-1\}$, are independent and normally distributed with true mean $\mu^{(i)}_c$ and variance $\sigma^{(i)2}_c$.
+Similarly, the random variables $\Psi_t$, $t \in \{0,1,\ldots,T-1\}$, are independent and normally distributed with true mean $\mu^{(i)}_c$ and variance $\sigma^{(i)2}_c$.
 The modeling of growth rates as normally distributed random variables leads to the recursive representations of the protein and impurity amount given by

 for $t \in \{0,1,\ldots,T-1\}$, accounting for the \textit{inherent stochasticity} in the accumulation of protein and impurity in a fermentation process.
 In \eqref{eq.growthmodel}, we use the notation $\sim$ to mean ``distributed as'' and $\mathcal{N}(a,b)$ to represent a normal distribution with mean $a$ and variance $b$.